emberjs/ember-rails/README.md

 Ember-rails will use the production build of Ember.js when Rails is running in production mode, and the development build otherwise.

+## Setting Ember Variant

+After running `bundle install` make sure you set the ember variant for your enviroments in their respected files with.

+    config.ember.variant = :development # or :production

+Without doing so will result in Sprockrets not being able to resolve Ember's dependencies.

 ## Architecture

 Ember does not require an organized file structure.
 However, ember-rails allows you